appdev-lessons/rails-on-render/content.md

 This will trigger another deployment of your app (visit the "Events" tab to view the progress).
 When the deployment finishes, your app will be live!

+---

-Looking to deploy an app that has a database?
+Are you looking to deploy an app that has a database?
 Read the next section for the additional steps to take there!

 ## Deploying a database-backed Rails app